Gluten-Free Mixed Berry Muffins

 • Vegetable oil – If you don’t have vegetable oil, use a neutral-flavored oil like canola or sunflower oil.

-Tossing the berries in a bit of flour helps prevent them from sinking to the bottom of the muffins, ensuring an even distribution of fruit in every bite.
+Coat the berries in a tablespoon of gluten-free flour before folding them into the batter.
+This keeps them from sinking to the bottom so you get fruit in every bite.

 Recipe FAQs